DavidJCobb/pokeemerald/lu-docs/ROADMAP RESEARCH.md

 I can't find any cases where the player is directly referred to as "she" or "he," or via gendered terms like "lad" or "girl," though code for Japanese honorifics (*-kun* and *-chan*) exists (see below) and is tied to the player's sprite.
 Still, an engine-level pronoun option could be useful for story hacks, and we could just use a preprocessor macro to control whether the player is ever actually shown the option.

 It's possible to build a proper pronoun system.
-It'd require leveraging and expanding the string placeholder system, and then rewriting every string that addresses the player or rival by pronoun.
+It'd require leveraging and expanding the string placeholder system, and then rewriting every string that addresses the player or rival by pronoun (which, as established above, is none of them).

 `StringExpandPlaceholders` in `gflib/string_util.c` takes a source buffer and destination buffer, and copies a string from the former to the latter.
 When it encounters a `PLACEHOLDER_BEGIN` character, it reads the next byte and passes that to `GetExpandedPlaceholder`; the expanded placeholder is then written into the destination buffer.